philwilliammee/web-developer/README.md

 A feature-rich sketch board interface with color picker, brush size control, eraser, clear canvas, and save functionality.
 Supports both mouse and touch inputs, with a responsive canvas and smooth drawing experience.

-# @todo handle parsing errors with retries.
+handles parsing errors with retries.

 # catch console errors show in chat and ask if send to bot

 # truncate long outputs

 ## Notes

-move expiremnets into production.
-Late Januarry cicking off.

 generate an invalid json response to test our auto error retry mechanism